smahood/re-frame-site/README.md

 # re-frame-site
-Website for re-frame (docs, etc)
+Website for re-frame (docs, etc), written in re-frame and to be hosted on github pages.

+## Overview
 Aiming to make a nice site for re-frame info and docs.
 Current plan is to pull the data from the re-frame readme and docs site and just give it a nicer interface on top.

+## Setup

+To get an interactive development environment run:

+    lein figwheel

+and open your browser at [localhost:3449](http://localhost:3449/).
+This will auto compile and send all changes to the browser without the need to reload.
+After the compilation process is complete, you will get a Browser Connected REPL.
+An easy way to try it is:

+    (js/alert "Am I connected?")

+and you should see an alert in the browser window.

+To clean all compiled files:

+    lein clean

+To create a production build run:

+    lein do clean, cljsbuild once min

+And open your browser in `resources/public/index.html`.
+You will not get live reloading, nor a REPL.